Code of Business Conduct and Ethics

 - Seek guidance.

-- If you are unsure about any situation or any provision of the Code, discuss the matter with your manager or the Company's General Counsel.
+- If you are unsure about any situation or any provision of the Code, discuss the matter with your manager or the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel.

 Your decisions and actions in the course of your employment with the Company should be based on the best interest of the Company, and not based on personal relationships or benefits. comScore expects that no Employee will knowingly place himself or herself in a position that would have the appearance of being, or might be interpreted to be, in conflict with the interests of the Company.
 This includes situations where you may have or appear to have an indirect conflict through, for example, a significant other or a relative or other persons or entities with which you have a relationship.
 A conflict may also arise when you take actions or have interests that make it difficult for you to perform your work for the Company objectively and effectively.
-Except as otherwise provided in this Code, circumstances that pose a conflict of interest for our Employees are prohibited unless a waiver is obtained from the Company’s General Counsel.
+Except as otherwise provided in this Code, circumstances that pose a conflict of interest for our Employees are prohibited unless a waiver is obtained from the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel.

 You must disclose to your manager any interest that you have that may, or may appear to, conflict with the interests of the Company.